Blanka tunnel complex: Controversies

-During the construction there were three landfalls, two times in the Stromovka park, which created a hole on the ground of the park, with a diameter of 15 to 25 meters, and once at garden area of the Ministry of Culture in Hradčany.
+During the construction there were three landfalls, two times in the Stromovka park, which created a hole on the ground of the park, with a diameter of 15 to 25 meters, and once at the garden area of the Ministry of Culture in Hradčany.
 The incident was investigated by the police and damages were estimated at tens of millions of CZK.

 The construction of the Blanka tunnel was launched back in 2006 by then mayor of Prague Pavel Bém, although it was planned since 1993.
 The tunnel cost tax payers some 43 billion crowns (2015), much more than the originally announced 21.2 billion.
 However, this price doesn't include all construction costs.
 Initially due to open in 2011, the biggest and most expensive project in the history of Prague was repeatedly delayed.
 The tunnel was officially opened to the public on 19 September 2015.

 The building permit from 2004 set a condition that the tunnel must not be put into full operation, until the north-eastern part of the outer Prague Ring Road is completed.
 However, this condition has not been met, and as supposed, it will not be completed before 2028.
 That's why Blanka Tunnel was not officially approved.
 The authorities circumvented the condition so that the tunnel was opened formally only in trial operation.
 In 2019, the condition in the construction permit was cancelled, and the tunnel was finally approved for full operation.

 The city's leadership, led by Mayor Pavel Bém, originally promised that the tunnel would reduce traffic, noise and emissions throughout the area.
 But according to the environmental association AutoMat, the amount of traffic emissions has increased and continues to exceed health limits.
 The number of cars on Prague streets has increased by 11% due to induced demand, and traffic congestion has worsened.
 Every year, traffic in Blanka tunnel complex produces more than 40 million kilograms of CO2.